Rashmihere/Rashmihere.github.io/_posts/2020-04-19-handling-errors.md

 > not for how we would wish them to behave."

 *Thanks for reading! 💛 💛 💛\
-Leave a comment below if you have any suggestions and feedback.*

 > Let's connect and know each other more\
 > [Twitter](https://twitter.com/oyerashmi) | [Linkedin](https://www.linkedin.com/in/rashmi-shukla-7ba298104/)